The BIG day has finally arrived, and you’re excited and nervous; it’s completely natural to feel that way.

 Moving Off:

-Make sure the car is not in gear and then start the engine, select the appropriate gear, and don’t forget to check the mirrors.
+Ensure the car is not in gear, start the engine, select the appropriate gear, and check the mirrors.
 Signal & look over your shoulders, left shoulder first.
-Move off when you think it’s safe checking over your right shoulder.
-If your test has started in the rain or on a cold day, be sure to de-mist the windows first.
-If you are parked on a hill, use the hand brake to get the biting point & move off checking over your right shoulder.
+Move off when you think it’s safe to check over your right shoulder.
+If your test has started in the rain or on a cold day, de-mist the windows first.
+If you are parked on a hill, use the hand brake to get the biting point & move off, checking over your right shoulder.
 Don’t roll back.
 Good Luck !!!

 Positioning & Obstructions:

-Constantly look ahead & keep checking all mirrors.
-Position the car in the road just the way your instructor had taught you.
-Plan your every movement by looking ahead for all the obstructions you are about to meet.
-Keep a good lookout for road signs, cars, vans & bikes pulling out in front of you without signaling.
-Watch out for pedestrians crossing the road from between parked cars & keep an eye on your speed.
+Constantly look ahead and check all mirrors.
+Position the car on the road just as your instructor taught you.
+Plan your every movement by looking ahead for all the obstructions you will meet.
+Keep a good lookout for road signs, cars, vans, and bikes pulling out in front of you without signalling.
+Watch out for pedestrians crossing the road between parked cars, and monitor your speed.
 You don’t get reward points for knocking down pedestrians.

 Approaching Turns & Road Junctions:

-Upon receiving instructions check your mirrors, signal, brake & position the car where appropriate.
+Upon receiving instructions, check your mirrors, signal, brake & position the car where appropriate.
 Select the appropriate gear & DON`T COAST.
-Then look into the road as you turn into it for more obstructions.
-Most serious faults are committed here, due to the candidate’s inappropriate speed in their approach.
-Thus causing the car to overshoot the turn or lead to harsh braking, cutting the corners, if turning right and of course, CROSSING HANDS.
+Then, look into the road as you turn into it for more obstructions.
+Most serious faults are committed here due to the candidate’s inappropriate speed in their approach.
+This causes the car to overshoot the turn or lead to harsh braking, cutting the corners if turning right, and, of course, CROSSING HANDS.

 Pulling Over & Moving Off: